 On-Campus Employment is an automatic benefit of F-1 students to work part-time (19 hours per week) on the premises of the school that issued their current I-20.
 On-campus employment does not require special authorization.
 All F-1 international students are eligible for part-time on-campus employment while enrolled in classes.
 F-1 visa holders are eligible to work more than 20 hours per week during semester breaks and annual summer vacation.
 F-1 visa holders are eligible to work more than 20 hours per week of on-campus employment if they are less than full-time enrolled in courses. *For example, during the student’s final semester the student may only be enrolled in one course to complete the degree requirements and therefore is eligible to engage in full-time employment.
 If the student is part-time enrolled the student can be full-time employed.
 However, your employer has final discretion on your work schedule.
 Even if you are eligible to work more than 20 hours per week, your employer has the final decision on the number of hours you may work per week.
 If the student is full-time enrolled the student can be part-time employed.
-If an F-1 visa holder works over their allowed period of on-campus employment even by minutes, it is a serious violation of immigration status that will result in a termination of status.
+If an F-1 visa holder works over their allowed period of on-campus employment even by minutes, it is a serious violation of immigration status that will result in termination of status.
 Please note that on-campus employment is competitive and there are limited job opportunities.

 ALL OFF-CAMPUS EMPLOYMENT REQUIRES ADDITIONAL AUTHORIZATION BY THE INTERNATIONAL SERVICES OFFICE.
 Any participation in off-campus employment without the required authorization is a serious violation of immigration status that will result in termination of status.
 Please see the information below on how to obtain off-campus employment authorization.

 CURRICULAR PRACTICAL TRAINING/INTERNSHIP